 CV SK8 ACADEMY

-Learn to SK8 Programs
+join a Learn to SK8 program

-These classes are designed to help children (ages 3-12 years) develop the ABC’s of Movement – Agility, Balance, Coordination and Speed.
+These classes are designed to help skaters (ages 3-17 years) develop the ABC’s of Movement – Agility, Balance, Coordination and Speed.
 The ABC’s are essential for developing fundamental movement skills and physical literacy.
 All classes will be taught in a safe and positive environment, incorporating games, making class time an enjoyable experience for all.
-Parent supervision is required.
+Basic Skills classes are grouped by appropriate ages.

 *Skaters registered in the CV SK8 Academy will receive free skate rental and one public skate admission on class day.